-I asked Mike Sr. about the Out-Crowd pay.
-He got on the phone to the Lombardi’s.
-Guido was put on probation for stealing from the kids.
-Because he was family, there was nothing to do but collect back what he’d already taken.
-After an accounting, each member of the band were sent a check for $1000, made out to be held in trust by their parents.
+I ask Mike Sr. about the Out-Crowd pay.
+He gets on the phone to the Lombardi’s.
+Guido is put on probation for stealing from the kids.
+Because he’s family, there was nothing to do but pay back what he took.
+After an accounting, every member of the band gets a check for $1000, made out to be held in trust by their parents.

-Mike Sr. also called John’s parents, as John’s legal guardian, and threatened to sue them if they didn’t pay the support to the Watt’s, including back support.
-They sent a check as well.
-Mrs. Watt called to thank me for helping.
+Mike Sr. also calls John’s parents, as John’s legal guardian.
+He threatens to sue them if they don’t pay support to the Watt’s, including back support.
+They send a check as well.
+Mrs. Watt calls to thank me for helping.

 “My twelve year old is earning more money than we bring in.”

 “Well, wait until he becomes a teenager.
-You may want to rent him out.”
+You may have to rent him out.”

-“I was worried about John, as well.
+“I worry about John, as well.
 But he seems better the last few days.”

 “Casper’s been with him.
 John doesn’t know it, so don’t tell anyone.
 Casper knows John is fearful of others getting too close, especially physically, so he sometimes holds him in his arms while they sleep.”

-“That’s so sweet and scary.
-So there are four boys in the room now.”
+“That’s so sweet and so scary.
+Now there are four boys in the room?”

-“More like three plus one.
+“More like three with an occasional guest.
 We miss him, but we care about John, too.”

 “Only when you care.”